julianoczkowski/Expo-App/Docs/setup_mac.md

 | **ES7 React/TS Snippets** | Faster boilerplate    |

 ### 4.1 Context7 MCP for Up-to-Date Documentation

+To stay current with the rapidly evolving React Native and Expo ecosystems, this project recommends using the **Context7 MCP** extension in Cursor.
+It provides a conversational interface to fetch the latest official documentation, code examples, and API references without leaving your editor.

 Install [Context7 MCP](https://github.com/upstash/context7) in Cursor to get instant access to the latest Expo and React Native documentation: